-A Discussion With Kentucky Nursing Home Malnutrition Claims Lawyer Seth Gladstein
+A Discussion With Nursing Home Malnutrition Claims Lawyer in Kentucky Seth Gladstein

 Is your elder loved one getting healthy, nutritious meals?
 It seems so little to ask that seniors in Kentucky nursing homes and adult living facilities simply get enough of the right foods to stay healthy and feel good.
 But the stark reality is that an estimated one out of three residents is malnourished or dehydrated, and up to half of all nursing home residents are underweight.

 At Gladstein Law Firm, we want you to know that it is simply against federal law for your senior loved one to be malnourished and underfed while under the care of a nursing home.
 Specifically, the Nursing Home Reform Act of 1987 requires that senior care centers meet the nutritional needs of all of their residents.